+Project 0.5

-Project 0.5 due: Wednesday, April 5th, 2023
+due: Friday, October 27th, 2023

 Ground Rules.
-This is an individual assignment that each student should complete on their own.
-It's OK to help other students with understanding the concepts behind what we're doing in the project, or to help with technical difficulties, especially if you do so in venues like Piazza and office hours where the course staff are also present.
-But don't spoil the assignment for other students by telling them the locations of vulnerabilities or details of how to exploit them: everyone should have the experience of figuring those out for themselves.
-This project will be due on Wednesday, April 5th.
+This is partially a group project: you are recommended to do the code auditing and attack creation in groups of up to 3 students, but each student must individually write a 2-4 page report.
+It's OK to help other students outside your group with understanding the concepts behind what we're doing in the project, or to help with technical difficulties, especially if you do so in venues like Piazza and office hours where the course staff are also present.
+But don't spoil the assignment for other students outside your group by telling them the locations of vulnerabilities or details of how to exploit them: everyone should have the experience of figuring those out for themselves.
+This project will be due on Friday, October 27th.
 The submissions will be online, using the course Canvas page, and the deadline time will be 11:59pm Central Time.
-You may use external written sources to help with this assignment, such as books or web pages, but don't get interactive help with the assignment from outside sources.
-You must explicitly reference any external sources (i.e., other than the lecture notes, class readings, and course staff) from which you get substantial ideas about your solution.
+You may use external written sources to help with this assignment, such as books or web pages, but don't get interactive help with the assignment from outside human sources.
+You can also use software tools, including AI systems, to try to help with understanding the code, finding bugs, or assisting with the writing process.
+You must explicitly reference any external sources (i.e., other than the lecture notes, class readings, and course staff) from which you get substantial ideas about your solution, and there will be a section of the submission to describe your use of tools.

 The Program.
 The latest product of Badly Coded, Inc., that you are working with is named the Badly Coded BASIC interpreter, or bcbasic for short.
 It implements a simple programming language, a non-standard dialect of the BASIC language family.
 BASIC was invented in the 1960s as one of the first languages designed to be easy for beginners to use, and it was very common on early microcomputers in the 70s and 80s.
 The management's future plans for BCBASIC involve using it as an extension language for other applications, similarly to how Microsoft Office uses Visual Basic for Applications, Emacs uses Emacs Lisp, web browsers use JavaScript, and so on.
-However for now it has just been implemented as a standalone interpreter program which reads an executes a program file supplied as a command-line argument.
+However for now it has just been implemented as a standalone interpreter program which reads and executes a program file supplied as a command-line argument.